Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 Portable Linux Apps are standalone applications for GNU/Linux that can (theorically) run everywhere, also on a USB stick.
 These applcations can be AppImage packages (see [appimage.org](https://appimage.org/)) or standalone archives (for example Firefox, Blender, Thunderbird...).

 ### How is this site different from other sites that list AppImage packages?
 The main problem with AppImage packages is that many of them cannot be updated easily because there is no centralized repository.
-I built one.
+I've built one.

 ### Is there a centralized repository for AppImage packages?
 Yes, I've called it "AM" (Application Manager), the following lists represent all applications currently managed by the "AM" project (see "[AM Application Manager](https://github.com/ivan-hc/AM-Application-Manager)" on github), by architecture: